 - 1. Collection and production of lacquer

-(2) The collected lacquer is then dehydrated, and subsequently refined and filtered to improve its lustre and transparency.
+Bladed tools are used to make cuts on lacquer trees and the secreted lacquer sap is collected.
+The collected lacquer is then dehydrated, refined, and filtered to improve its luster and transparency.

 - 2. Wood base production